-(c) Construction as a commercial item.
+(c) Contracting for Construction.
 The provisions and clauses in FAR 36 and GSAM part 536 address the fundamental aspects of construction contracting.
 FAR 36 and GSAM part 536 apply well-established commercial principles that are designed to result in an equitable distribution of risk between the Government and its contractors.
-The contracting officer should consider the following when contemplating a construction acquisition as a commercial item-
+The contracting officer should consider the following when contemplating a construction acquisition as a commercial purchase-